 In honor of Lobo, Seton built the Ernest T. Seton Memorial Library and Museum, at the Philmont Scout Ranch near Cimarron, New Mexico where Lobo’s pelt is the feature display.
 And until his death in 1946, Seton championed the plight of wolves.
 “Ever since Lobo”, Seton later wrote, “my sincerest wish has been to impress upon people that each of our native wild creatures is, in itself, a precious heritage that we have no right to destroy, or to put beyond the reach of our children.”

-Seton’s story of Lobo so touched the hearts of people around the world, that it was partly responsible for changing global views toward the environment, and spurred the start of the conservationist movement.
+Seton’s story of Lobo has so touched the hearts of people around the world, that it was partly responsible for changing global views toward the environment, and spurred the start of the global conservationist movement.
 The story had a profound influence on the world acclaimed broadcaster and naturalist, Sir David Attenborough, and inspired the 1962 Disney film, ‘The Legend of Lobo’.
 Lobo’s story was also the subject of a 2007 BBC documentary, directed by Steve Gooder.